iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 Thus, the role of the visualization system is to consume both data and visualization tied to it and output the rendered result — in our case, an HTML table.

-What kind of vocabulary could be used to describe visualizations, then?
+What kind of vocabulary could be used to **describe visualizations** in Linked Data, then?

-## 4 Fresnel Vocabulary
+## `4` :simple-lens: Fresnel Vocabulary

-Fresnel[^fresnel], last updated in 2005, is a browser-independent vocabulary to specify how to render an RDF model.
+Fresnel[^fresnel], last updated in 2005, is a browser-independent vocabulary able to specify how to render an RDF model.
 Fresnel's two foundational concepts are:

 [^fresnel]: Pietriga, E., Bizer, C., Karger, D., Lee, R. (2006).
 Fresnel: A Browser-Independent Presentation Vocabulary for RDF.
 In: , et al. The Semantic Web - ISWC 2006.
 ISWC 2006.
 Lecture Notes in Computer Science, vol 4273.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/11926078_12

 * *lenses*, which might contain nested *sublenses*, — define which properties of an RDF resource to display, and how to order them,
 * *formats* define how to render those properties using
     * RDF-specific formatting attributes
-    * and hooks to CSS[^css].
+    * and hooks to :simple-css3: CSS[^css].

-Formats do not output a usable visualization though, they only produce an abstract tree of components known as *Abstract Display Model* which then can be converted to HTML, XML, PDF, or anything else, — given that we implement a tool for such conversion.
+Formats do not output a usable visualization though, they only produce an abstract tree of components known as *Abstract Display Model* which then can be converted to :material-language-html5: HTML, :material-xml: XML, :material-file-pdf-box: PDF, or anything else, — given that a tool for such conversion exists.

-[^css]: Cascading Style Sheets. [http://www.w3.org/Style/CSS/](http://www.w3.org/Style/CSS/)
+[^css]: [CSS](http://www.w3.org/Style/CSS/): Cascading Style Sheets language.

 The visualization process Fresnel uses is described in {{ render("fig-fresnel-diagram") }}.